-This coming Saturday night sees the return of Beaujolais Nouveau at the Three Tuns at Fen Drayton.
+This coming November see the return of Beaujolais Nouveau at the Three Tuns at Fen Drayton.
 With a French menu and a range of French wines on offer, as well as Beaujolais Nouveau, it’s an evening worth booking.

 There are about 120 Beaujolais Nouveau related festivals held in the Beaujolais region.